mixeme/Columbo/README.md

 + PyQt 5.

 ## Run / Install / Build
-### Run binary
+### Get binary
-In the release section, you can find binaries which are build with [PyInstaller](https://pyinstaller.org/).
+In the release section, you can find binaries which are built with [PyInstaller](https://pyinstaller.org/).
 There are the following binaries:

 + Windows x86_64 (build on Windows 10 22H2);
 + Linux x86_64 (build on CentOS 7);